Pixelfck/ExanimaLore/README.md

 ## Licence information

-* All game content described in this project is © BARE METTLE ENTERTAINMENT, ALL RIGHTS RESERVED;
+* All game content described in this project is © BARE METTLE ENTERTAINMENT LTD. ALL RIGHTS RESERVED;
 * All non-game content is licensed under the EUROPEAN UNION PUBLIC LICENCE v.
 1.2.